Naushera, Punjab: Notables from Armed Forces

 After the Independence of Pakistan, the army of Pakistan also heavily recruited Awans from this area.
 Awans occupy the highest ranks of the Pakistani Army.
-Brigadier Malik Nasir Ali Awan & Colonel Malik Liaqat Ali (S/O Malik Amir Ali), the late Lieutenant Colonel Qazi Iqbal Ahmad, late Lieutenant Colonel Qazi Iftikhar Ahmad, late Lieutenant Colonel Qazi Altaf Hussain, Late Major Qazi Zahoor ul Haq, Retired Major General Qazi Shafiq Ahmad, Major General Tariq Salim Malik and many other senior officers of Pakistan Army belonged to this town.
+Brigadier Malik Nasir Ali Awan & Colonel Malik Liaqat Ali (S/O Malik Amir Ali), Lieutenant Colonel Malik Abid Hussain, the late Lieutenant Colonel Qazi Iqbal Ahmad, late Lieutenant Colonel Qazi Iftikhar Ahmad, late Lieutenant Colonel Qazi Altaf Hussain, Late Major Qazi Zahoor ul Haq, Retired Major General Qazi Shafiq Ahmad, Major General Tariq Salim Malik and many other senior officers of Pakistan Army belonged to this town.

 Qazis of Naushera

 Naushera has produced families of qadis, Muslim jurists who used to live in the Mahalla Qazian Wala.
 The best known qazis of this family were Qazi Kalim Allah, Qazi Mian Muhammad Amjad.
 Qazi Mian Ahmad, Qazi Mazhar Qayyum, Qazi Manzoor ul Haq, Qazi Zafar Hussain.

 Qazi Mian Muhammad Amjad was born of the qadis family of Naushera, Soon Valley.
 He was a descendant of Ali Ibn Abi Talib, the fourth caliph of Islam from Al-Abbas ibn Ali.
 He was grandson of Qazi Kalim Allah, the Muslim qadi and jurist of Naushera in the time of Mughal emperors.
 He was a legal scholar of the Hanafi school of Islamic law.
 During the period of British government, he rendered legal opinions on Islamic laws and Fiqh.